jelastic-jps/magento/magento21-php7-varnish-memcache-storage/README.md

 **Memcached Version**: 1.4.24

 ### Additional functionality:
-* pair of MySQL databases with either configured asynchronous master-slave replication with extra slave DB instance for backups;
+* pair of MySQL databases with either configured asynchronous primary-secondary (previously known as master-slave) replication with extra secondary DB instance for backups;
 * horizontal scaling enabled on compute nodes by CPU load.
 New AppServer will be added while 70% loading;
 * Memcached HA for session storage.